 Stages of Micropropagation

-Micropropagation is a complicated process and mainly involves 3 stages (I, II and III).
+Micropropagation is a complicated process and mainly involves 3 stages (I, II, and III).
 Some authors add two more stages (stage 0 and IV) for a more comprehensive representation of micropropagation.

 This is the initial step in micropropagation and involves the selection and growth of stock plants for about 3 months under controlled conditions.

 It is in this stage, the major activity of micropropagation occurs in a defined culture medium.
-Stage II mainly involves multiplication of shoots or rapid embryo formation from the explant.
+Stage II mainly involves the multiplication of shoots or rapid embryo formation from the explant.
 A growth chamber set at 20–24 °C is used, with a 2000- to 4000-lux light intensity, and a lighting period of 16 hours or so.

-This stage involves the transfer of shoots to a medium for rapid development into shoots.
+This stage involves the transfer of shoots to a medium for rapid development into roots.
 Sometimes, the shoots are directly planted in soil to develop roots.
 In vitro rooting of shoots is preferred while simultaneously handling a large number of species.